Karl Urban Workout and Diet in 2026

 Does Karl Urban Work Out?

 Yes, Karl Urban works out, hitting the gym five days a week.
-His training regimen includes a combination of compound exercises like squats, planks, lunges, and deadlifts.
-Karl also incorporates isolation exercises such as seated calf raises, bicep curls, and tricep extensions.
+His training includes compound exercises like squats, planks, lunges and deadlifts.
+He also adds isolation work like seated calf raises, bicep curls and tricep extensions.

 What's Karl Urban’s Diet Like When He’s Getting Ready For a Show?